Stratified $\beta$-numbers and traveling salesman in Carnot groups: Introduction

 \begin{theorem}[\cite{CLZ}] Let $E \subset G$ be a subset of a step $s$ Carnot group $G$ of Hausdorff dimension $Q$.
 If $E$ lies on a finite length rectifiable curve, then

 If $s = 2$, we can take the exponent of $\beta$ to be 4. \end{theorem}

 The challenge for the sufficient direction has been that the direction of movement for Carnot groups are far more heterogeneous than Euclidean spaces, which cannot be detected by the $\beta$'s.
-In fact, the sufficient direction of Theorem \ref{th:li-schul} does not even hold for higher dimensional Heisenberg groups ($\H^n$ for $n \geq 2$).
-Indeed, higher Heisenberg groups contain isometrically isomorphic copies of $\R^2$.
-As we know that the sufficient direction of Theorem \ref{th:jones} requires an exponent of 2, we cannot hope to do better in $\H^n$.
-We see from this example that to have any hope of achieving a tight result, we must treat the different layers differently.
-Intuitively speaking, for Heisenberg groups, the $\beta$ of a curve that travels in ``$\R^2$ directions'' should be treated differently than that of a curve traveling in ``$\H^1$ directions''.
+In the next section, we will exhibit a Carnot group for which the necessary and sufficient directions of the traveling salesman theorem with the original $\beta$s must have a gap.